 Treating an ulcer

-Visit your healthcare provider.
+See your healthcare provider.
 Ulcers need frequent medical care.
 Special dressings may be applied.
 You may be given antibiotics to fight infection.

-Elevate your legs often to reduce swelling.
+Raise (elevate) your legs often to reduce swelling.
 The ulcer needs oxygen-rich blood to heal.
 This blood can’t reach the ulcer until swelling is reduced.

 When to call your healthcare provider

-You develop a fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider
+Fever of 100.4°F (38°C) or higher, or as directed by your provider

 The ulcer oozes discolored fluid or smells bad